Pay slips & record-keeping

 - pay as you go (PAYG) withholding

 - superannuation information.

-This reporting change is called Single Touch Payroll (STP).
+This change is called Single Touch Payroll (STP).

 If an employer reports using STP, they don't have to give employees an end-of-year payment summary.
-An employee’s end-of-year payment summary - now called an income statement - will be available through their myGov account.
+An employee’s end-of-year payment summary - now called an income statement - is available through their myGov account.
 Go to the ATO’s website to learn more about Single Touch Payroll

 Employers can learn more about these changes on the ATO’s About Single Touch Payroll page.

 Employees can find information about income statements and how to access them on the ATO’s What Single Touch Payroll means for employees page

 If a workplace isn’t using STP to report yet, employees should receive a summary of employee income.